Lease Termination: Ending Your Lease

 Landlords have to be reasonable when it comes to tenant health issues.
 In some cases, this could mean that they have to let you move out early if living in the home puts your health at risk.

-If you need to move for health reasons, you can use this tool from Disability Rights Texas to help you write a letter asking to end your lease early.
-If you ask to end your lease early but your landlord or creditor is still demanding rent or fees, you can use this tool to tell them to stop.
+If you need to move for health reasons, you can use Disability Rights Texas' Early Lease Termination Request tool to help you write a letter asking to end your lease early.
+If you ask to end your lease early but your landlord or creditor is still demanding rent or fees, you can use their Stop Debt Collector Harassment tool to tell them to stop.

 What if my landlord sells the property while I am living there?